tsugiproject/tsugi-php-standalone/README.md

 * You can use Tsugi like a library and add it to a few places in an existing application.
-This repository contains a sample code showing how to use Tsugi as a library in an existing application.
+This repository contains sample code showing how to use Tsugi as a library in an existing application.

 * You can also build a "Tsugi Module" from scratch following all of the